Sveriges Radio P1: Programming

 P1, which subtitles itself "The spoken channel" (Den talade kanalen), is the principal radio channel in Sweden for news, community programmes, culture, radio drama, debate, science, philosophy, the expression of opinion and international issues.
 Many of the programmes on P1 are repeated at least once – at a different time of day – during each broadcast week: this is a typical feature of spoken-word channels of this type (compare BBC Radio 4 in the United Kingdom, Radio National in Australia, NHK Radio 1 in Japan, CBC Radio One in Canada).

 Broadcasting

-SR P1 can be heard in Sweden on FM, AM and DAB, also worldwide via the internet.
+SR P1 can be heard in Sweden on FM and DAB, also worldwide via the internet.
 Part of the P1 schedule is also relayed by the Radio Sweden 1 satellite channel.

 The name P1 was originally an abbreviation of Program 1.
 This is however no longer the case and the channel is now formally called just P1 (pe ett in Swedish).